Skip to main content

 different from bitwise operators

 Bitwise operators aren't part of boolean algebra.
-Normally we refer everything as bitwise operations but they aren't actually.
+We often call everything bitwise, but that's wrong.

-Bit right/left shift, rotate right/left are bitwise operators.
+Bit shifts and rotates are the bitwise operators.

-Arithmetic negation is the negative number representation of a positive number.
-The most important mental model is to think in term of modular operation where used the circular based counter.
-For counting positive numbers, we move in clockwise direction starting form zero and for counting negative numbers, we move in the opposite direction starting from zero.
+Arithmetic negation is the negative form of a positive number.
+The best mental model is the modular operation.
+It uses a circular counter.
+For positive numbers, you move clockwise from zero.
+For negative numbers, you move the other way from zero.

 arithmetic-negation